The Sturtevant Station is in the background of the title card for Kev's First Amtrak Adventure.

 Maybe not flush with cash, but I had enough for an adventure.

-Now I could have invested that money, but I decided to take a trip; I invested in myself—the first destination that came to mind was San Fransico, CA.
+I could have invested that money, but I decided to take a trip.
+I invested in myself; at least that’s how it seems.

 What my research told me

-I was on the hunt for a 24-25″ rollaboard, which ended with a walk to the clearance section of my store (I worked at a big box store then).
-Someone returned their online order of a set of four suitcases that retailed for $119.
+The hunt for a 24-25″ rollaboard ended with a walk to the clearance section of my store (I worked at a big box store then).
+Someone returned their online order for a set of four suitcases that retailed for $119.

 After I checked out and used my discounts, I purchased the four-piece luggage set for about $40; I kept the 25″ and the small hand carry-on bag and sold the rest to my mom, so $20 for what I wanted wasn’t too bad.